 programs is now validated more rigorously before it is transmitted.

-1. When using KISS mode with a dual port TNC, if the digipeater was
+V1.971.
+When using KISS mode with a dual port TNC, if the digipeater wasconfigured to output frames on both ports, they were only output on

 port 1.
 (This problem was introduced in V1.93.)